Yuzu Essential Oil

 Strength of Initial Aroma

-Robert Tisserand and Rodney Young recommend careful storage and avoiding use of oxidized Yuzu Oil to prevent skin sensitization.
+Robert Tisserand and Rodney Young recommend careful storage, and they recommend avoiding the use of oxidized Yuzu Oil to prevent skin sensitization.
 Although Yuzu Essential Oil has not undergone reliable phototoxicity testing, Tisserand and Young strongly conclude that Yuzu Oil is very likely not phototoxic due to its insignificant content of bergapten.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 87,480.]

 Important Information About the Profiles